demustamas/Mathemathical-Modeling-Practice/README.md

 ## Quickstart

 The data is stored in different stages of the processing in the following folders:
-- `raw`: Raw dataset copied from Kaggle
+- `./raw/`: Raw dataset copied from Kaggle
-- `data`: Cleaned dataset in standardized format
+- `./data/`: Cleaned dataset in standardized format (created by the scriptfiles)
-- `augmented`: Dataset of augmented images
+- `./augmented/`: Dataset of augmented images (created by the scriptfiles)
-- `preprocessed`: Images preprocessed for feeding into the neural network
+- `./preprocessed/`: Images preprocessed for feeding into the neural network (created by the scriptfiles)

 The code structure is as follows:
 - `./toolkit/classes.py`: Stores the class definitions